rustyeddy/vcr/README.md

 # redeye

-RedEye is a piece of software that can be installed on a computer (Raspberry Pi, Linux, Mac,
+RedEye is *smart* camera software built with Open Computer Vision (OpenCV) and with _simple control and configuration_ APIs.

 ## What Works